Worker Compensation Frequently Asked Questions

 5. A cheque is eventually sent out and the matter is over.

-The time it takes to settle a workers compensation claim varies wildly as there may be the need to obtain more medical evidence to ensure nothing is missed as far as current treatment and/or future treatment needed, a permanent impairment assessment for a Schedule 2 impairment entitlement calculations (you should get one from your own choice of AMS doctors and not rely on the insurers’ assessment) etc. Once the actual settlement negotiations commence it might take a couple of days or months depending on the expectations of both the parties (you and the insurer).
+The time it takes to settle a workers compensation claim varies wildly as there may be the need to obtain more medical evidence to ensure nothing is missed as far as current treatment and/or future treatment needed, a permanent impairment assessment for any impairment entitlement calculations (you should get one from your own choice of AMS doctors and not rely on the insurers’ assessment) etc. Once the actual settlement negotiations commence it might take a couple of days or months depending on the expectations of both the parties (you and the insurer).

-Medicare will retain 10% of any settlement sum and return it to you once they have established you did not book any treatment for your injury up to them, if you have they will take that amount of the sum before they send it back to you.
+Medicare will hold 10% of any settlement sum and return it to you once they have established you did not book any treatment for your injury up to them, if you have they will take that amount of the sum before they send it back to you.

 You also need to be aware of any implications with Social Security, Private Health or salary continuance insurance amongst other things.

-If your claim is settled on the basis of a permanent impairment (PI)(Schedule 2) you will need to be assessed by an Approved Medical Specialist as having suffered a PI and the percentage calculated in accordance with Schedule 2 of the Act to arrive at a monetary figure.
+If your claim is settled on the basis of a permanent impairment (PI) you will need to be assessed by an Approved Medical Specialist as having suffered a PI and the percentage calculated in accordance with the Act to arrive at a monetary figure.

-If you settle your claim on a lump sum basis your settlement sum will also include a component for weekly payments and medical expenses.
+If you settle your claim on a lump sum basis your settlement sum will likely also include a component for weekly payments and medical expenses.

 Yes you can, however, you need to be careful and it is strongly advised that you speak to a legal professional with expertise in workers compensation claims before you make the decision as there are several ways to ‘close a workers comp case’ and they may have implications you do not realise exist.